lprichar/CSharpKatas/README.md

 ===========

 CSharpKatas is a training tool for teaching C# newcommers how to apply advanced language features, how to write idiomatic C#, and how to avoid Java idioms in C#.
+It builds upon .Net 6.0 and NUnit3 and runs on multiple platforms such as windows and linux.

 Blog Series
 ===========